Tuntenfisch/Voxels/README.md

 ### Hard Transitions

 Achieving this with **hard** material transitions is pretty easy: Each of my vertices has a material index.
 To ensure that any given triangle, which consists of 3 vertices each, has only one specific material index associated with it.
-I simply need to duplicate certain vertices on material boundaries while generating the mesh with dual contouring:
+I simply need to duplicate certain vertices on material boundaries while generating the mesh with dual contouring.
+Here's an example:

 ![image](https://user-images.githubusercontent.com/11965324/131113079-7668de4f-f014-4b4a-a850-d203475eb16d.png)